MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates-as-components.md

 Web templates can be created and used as components in web pages to allow makers to use these reusable components and provide parameters to meet requirements.

 As a developer, you can create a web template to provide specific functionality that can be configured by makers designing web pages.

+For example, you can create the following components (and others) as web template components that can be configurable in the design studio:

+- Location listing with maps
+- Carousel display
+- Gallery of images or videos

 To add a component to a web page, you can edit the page using the [Visual Studio Code for the Web](visual-studio-code-editor.md) and adding a Liquid include object to the page copy: